afsunday/afsunday/README.md

 - 🌱 I’m an Edtech enthusiast.

-- 👯 I’m looking to collaborate on Projects,Tech Articles.
+- 👯 I’m looking to collaborate on Projects and Tech Articles.

 - 💬 Talk to me about Freelancing, Open Source, StartUps, edtech and Fintech.